National University of Public Service: Faculty of Law Enforcement

 The modern training of law enforcement officers in Hungary dates back to the period following the 1867 Austro-Hungarian Compromise.
 During the dual monarchy era, the Hungarian law enforcement system was established, drawing on the region's traditional practices and Western European experiences.
 Initially, the training had a course-like format, but by the 1920s, comprehensive law enforcement education was introduced, especially after the signing of the Treaty of Trianon.
 The nationalization of the police, enacted by decree No. 5047/1919 ME, led to the creation of the Hungarian State Police, and training programs were adjusted accordingly.

 In response to evolving crime patterns and increasing responsibilities in the 1960s, the need for a well-trained law enforcement officer corps became evident.
 On May 28, 1970, the Ministry of Interior decided to establish the Police College (RTF), which began operations on September 1, 1971.
 Students who completed their studies received state exams and diplomas.
 Over time, the curriculum expanded to include disaster management, economic protection, and civil security specialties, laying the groundwork for the educational portfolio of its successor, the Faculty of Law Enforcement (FLE) at the LUPS.

 The Police College was integrated into the LUPS as the Faculty of Law Enforcement (FLE) on January 1, 2012.

-The FLE is unique in Hungarian higher education as it is the sole institution providing advanced law enforcement training.
-During their studies, students not only enhance their sense of vocation and expertise but also acquire high-level knowledge and the necessary behavioral standards, preparing them for dedicated service in law enforcement agencies.
+The FLE is the sole institution providing advanced law enforcement training.
+During their studies, students not only enhance their sense of vocation and expertise, but also acquire high-level knowledge and the necessary behavioral standards, preparing them for dedicated service in law enforcement agencies.